 Why Was NAICS Developed?

-- The system will strive for compatibility with the two-digit level of the International Standard Industrial Classification of All Economic Activities (ISIC) of the United Nations.
-The current release is NAICS 2022 and includes 1,012 unique final level industries.
+- Furthermore, NAICS strives for compatibility with the two-digit level of the International Standard Industrial Classification of All Economic Activities (ISIC) of the United Nations.
+This international alignment allows for better cross-country comparisons and facilitates global economic analysis.